Germany calls for opening of internal EU borders by June | DW | 26.05.2020

 "We have to start working with our European partners to retake the freedom of movement in European territories," she said, adding that Spain is eager to welcome tourists with a view to "health, sustainability and safety."

-Spain normally draws over 80 million tourists per year, with travel accounting for over 12% of the country’s gross domestic product.
+Spain normally draws more than 80 million tourists per year, with travel accounting for over 12% of the country’s gross domestic product.

 Read more: Spain to reopen to foreign tourists from July